INCF/nineml-python/doc/source/index.rst

 simulations; in particular for large-scale simulations of many point neurons.

-The language is defined as an object model, described in the `NineML specification`_, with a standardized serializations to XML, JSON, YAML and HDF5.
+The language is defined as an object model, described in the `NineML specification`_, with standardized serializations to XML, JSON, YAML and HDF5.

 This documentation describes the :py:mod:`nineml` Python package, which implements the NineML_ object model using Python classes, allowing models to be